Strange Days (film): Plot

-While in the car with Mace, Lenny plays the disc the contact gave him and watches Iris being brutally raped and murdered by an attacker at the Sunset Regent hotel.
-As they approach the hotel, Iris is taken out on a stretcher.
+While in the car with Mace, Lenny plays the disc the contact gave him and watches as Iris is brutally raped and murdered by an attacker at the Sunset Regent hotel.
+As they approach the hotel, Iris's body is taken out on a stretcher.
 The next day, they take the disc to Tick, who cannot identify the source of the recording, but recalls that Iris was looking for Lenny.
-Mace deduces that Iris may have left something in Lenny's car, and the two go to the impound and find Iris's disc.
-Steckler and Engleman appear and demand the disc at gunpoint, but Lenny and Mace escape in her car before being forced to stop at a dock.
+Deducing Iris may have left something in Lenny's car, Mace and Lenny go to the impound and find Iris's disc.
+Steckler and Engelman appear and demand the disc at gunpoint, but Lenny and Mace escape in her bullet-resistant car before being forced to stop at a dock.
 Steckler pours gasoline on the car and sets it on fire, but Mace drives it into the harbor, extinguishing the flames.
 When they reach the surface, the cops have left.

-Mace takes Lenny to her brother's house and they watch Iris's disc, showing Iris was with Jeriko One when Steckler and Engleman pulled him over and murdered him because his anti-police lyrics and activism incited protests against the LAPD.
-The two return to Tick, who Max reveals has been rendered brain-dead from forceful exposure to amplified SQUID signals.
+Mace takes Lenny to her brother's house, and they watch Iris's disc, showing Iris was with Jeriko One when Steckler and Engelman pulled him over and murdered him, because his anti-police lyrics and activism incited protests against the LAPD.
+The two return to Tick, who Max explains has been rendered brain-dead from forceful exposure to amplified SQUID signals.
 Lenny fears Iris's attacker covered his tracks by "killing" Tick and will come after Faith.
 Back at the nightclub, Lenny and Mace confront Faith, who reveals that Philo is afraid Iris's disc would reveal that he kept his artists under surveillance.
 Lenny and Mace disagree over whether to trade the disc to Philo for Faith's freedom or release it publicly, which could incite a citywide riot.
 As midnight approaches, Lenny and Mace sneak into a private party that Philo is hosting at the Westin Bonaventure Hotel for the city's wealthy elite.
 Lenny has a change of heart and tells Mace to give the disc to deputy police commissioner Palmer Strickland.